kubernetes/test-infra/testgrid/README.md

     reported, is based on the number of transitions from passing to failing (and vice versa) with more weight given to more recent transitions.
 *   **Sort by Name**: Sort alphabetically.

+## Clustered Failures

+You can display identified clustered failures in your test results grid in a dashboard tab.
+Select the ***Display Clustered Failures List*** toggle button to render a list/table of identified failure clusters at the bottom of the browser.

+Clusters can be grouped by:
+* test status
+* test status and error message

+The clustered failures table shows the test status, error message (if grouped by error message), and area of the clusters.
+The clusters are sorted by area in descending order.

+Selecting a row highlights the cells belonging to that cluster.
+Multiple row selection (with multiple cluster highlighting) is supported.
+To de-select a row, click on the selected row again.

 ## Configuration